wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

 ## Prediction with an ANN surrogate

 To predict with an ANN surrogate, the original L96 code must be modified in 2 places, namely in the initial condition (IC) and the call to the micro model.
 Changing the IC is required due to the time-lagged nature.
-We use the data at the maximum lag specified as IC, such that we can build a time-lagged vector (also from the data) at the first time step.
-In `tests/lorenz96_qsn/lorenz96_qsn.py` we find:
+We use the data at the maximum lag specified as IC, such that we can build an initial time-lagged vector (also from the data) at the first time step.
+In `tests/lorenz96_ann/lorenz96_ann.py` we find:

 ```python
 ##############################